-This healthy granola bar recipe is quick and easy to make, and perfect for involving children in the kitchen.
-These bars are no-bake and also incredibly versatile, so you and your family can customize them to your tastes.
+This healthy granola bar recipe is quick and easy, and perfect for involving children in the kitchen.
+These homemade granola bars are no-bake, gluten free, and also incredibly versatile, so you and your family can customize them to your tastes.

 Luckily, granola bars are incredibly easy to make because they simply involve mixing some ingredients together, pressing them into a pan, and freezing them until set.
 Now, my daughter is old enough to enjoy these bars herself and make them with me.